 - Practice patterns and framework

 Note: PMBOK Guide – Seventh Edition was introduced in the month of August 2021.
 Check out the various components that are introduced in the new edition.

 Most project managers use the PMBOK Guide for guidance while they use other research materials such as a similar tutorial, video instruction, or other reading materials.
 Regardless of how you review the PMBOK tutorial, to make sure you ace the PMP test, you have to respond to it in one way or the other.
 The revision of the PMBOK guide happens regularly to ensure the guide covers the latest best practices globally.

-Know more about project management best practices through Invensis Learning’s Project Management certification training on PMP, CAPM, PRINCE2, Project Management Fundamentals, P3O, and MSP.
+Know more about project management best practices through Invensis Learning’s Project Management certification training on PMP Classroom Training, CAPM Online Course, Prince2 Foundation Course Online, Project Management Fundamentals, P3O, and MSP.
 We are a trusted training partner for Fortune 500 companies and Government institutions globally.